 Cash values are guaranteed at issue and are shown to applicants before they apply (unlike most life insurance providers, which offer these only in the policy contract).

-This allows you to borrow money against the policy should you have urgent expenses.
+This allows you to borrow money against the policy for urgent expenses.
 As you continue to pay into the policy over time, your cash value builds just like it would in a savings account.

-The below chart demonstrates how cash builds over time.
-For example, a 60-year-old applicant would be able to borrow up to $4,969 by the time he’s 80 years old.
+The chart below demonstrates how cash builds over time.
+For example, a 60-year-old applicant could borrow up to $4,969 by the time he’s 80.

 The second and more unique way Sons of Norway allows you to accumulate cash is through dividends.
-You can receive your dividends in cash, they can be used to offset your premiums (meaning, your premiums would decrease over time!), or they can be used to purchase additional insurance (called “paid-up additions”).
+You can receive your dividends in cash, use them to offset your premiums (meaning your premiums would decrease over time!), or use them to purchase additional insurance (called “paid-up additions”).

 Sons of Norway Simplified Issue whole life policies offer two riders (benefits) which we will cover in the next section.